Skip to content

 Among the significant reasons you should visit Aswan is that it’s also home to a colossal fortress dating back to the 7th century.
 Coptic monks had arrived and established this mansion-like monastery, seeking a serene spot suitable for worshipping.
 The monastery is currently a hot tourist destination that captures the attention of people from all over the globe.

 The ways you can reach this iconic landmark are rather interesting.
-Ferries are available to take you to the Nobles Tombs, then you can ride a camel or donkey all the way there, which can be an exhilarating experience if you’ve never done that.
+Ferries are available to take you to the Nobles Tombs, and you can ride a camel or donkey all the way there, which can be an exhilarating experience if you’ve never done that.
 Don’t miss booking your spot on one of the tours to the monastery and spend your day exploring fascinating ruins and discovering history.

 10. Head to the Valley of the Nobles (The Theban Necropolis)